Captive Portal, Guest WiFi, Splash Pages. What is it all about?

 When using Captive Portals, you can get access to additional functionalities and customizations.
-For instance, you can set the connection time of each device to avoid clogging up the system.
-Additionally, you can also set the bandwidth limitation of a device, limiting the amount of data used in a particular time frame.
+For instance, you can set the connection time for each device to avoid clogging up the system.
+Additionally, you can also set the bandwidth limitation for a device, limiting the amount of data used in a particular time frame.

-When designing your Splash Page, you can choose to either add a consent message, selecting the login form and method, activating automatic translation, and even adding a paid access button if you wish to monetize the internet connection.
+When designing your Splash Page, or Login Screen, you can choose to either add a consent message, activating automatic translation, and, in some cases, even adding a paid access button if you wish to monetize the internet connection.

 Hackers usually take advantage of free Guest Wi-Fi connections to steal information from unsuspecting wireless users.
 The protection of users is hence very crucial.
-This can be done by choosing different login methods particular to the business needs like social login and active directory or SMS.
+This can be done by choosing different login methods particular to the business needs, like seen above.

-Moreover, it is strongly recommended to add an advanced DNS-based web-content filtering to protect your guest WiFi network from unwanted online threats.
+Moreover, it is strongly recommended to add an advanced DNS-based web-content filter to protect your guest WiFi network from unwanted online threats.

 Finally, this is the last stage that involves collecting and analyzing the clients’ login information.
 This data provides businesses with qualified leads for their marketing efforts, as well as quality data to build more customized campaigns.

-A Cloud-based Captive Portal means managing your Wi-Fi networks remotely.
+Cloud-based Captive Portals allows you to manage your Guest Wi-Fi networks remotely.
 With controller-based solutions, on the other hand, the captive portal must be controlled on the premise.

-Cloud based portals allow network administrators to efficiently manage the network via the cloud, check the portal’s status, and even troubleshoot remotely.
+Cloud-based portals allow network administrators to efficiently manage the Guest network via the cloud, check the portal’s status, and even troubleshoot remotely.
 The cloud will enable administrators to also react to problems right away when issues arise.
 As a result, IT managers can simplify and streamline the management of their Guest Wi-Fi.

-Cloud-based solutions also dramatically reduce the cost of implementing and managing captive portals, and allow for a more scalable growth.
+Cloud-based solutions also dramatically reduce the cost of implementing and managing captive portals and allow for more scalable growth.